raahulahlawat/Docker/Docker_Document.md

 sudo docker container exec -it 98ee bash
 ```
 ```
-mysql
+MySQL
 ```
 ## Output
 >Welcome to the MySQL monitor.
-Commands end with ; or \g.
+Commands end with; or \g.
-Your MySQL connection id is 9
+Your MySQL connection ID is 9
 Server version: 8.2.0 MySQL Community Server - GPL

 Copyright (c) 2000, 2023, Oracle and/or its affiliates.